The integral closure of a primary ideal is not always primary: Counterexamples to Krull's question

 \section{Counterexamples to Krull's question}

 In this section, we answer Krull's question negatively by giving a sequence of primary ideals whose integral closures are not primary.
 The most amazing thing for us to notice is that the Jacobian ideal of the ideal defined by $f(x,y,z,t) = x^6 + y^6 + x^4 z t + z^3$ has already given another counterexample to Krull's question.
-In \cite{BriSpe1975}, Brian{\c{c}}on and Speder mistakenly stated that the hypersurface defined by $f=0$ is Whitney regular along its singular locus.
-As Zariski showed in \cite{zariski1977elusive}, the blowup along the $t$-axis failed to be equisingular at $t=0$, which led him to reject Whitney equisingularity as a good notion.
-We show that the hypersurface defined by $f=0$ fails to be Whitney regular along its singular locus too.